dyne/docs/src/cjit/docs/faq.md

 redistribute modifications of CJIT as long as such modifications are licensed with one of the licenses already present: MIT, GPL or LGPL.

+More information about CJIT's licensing is also found in its [manpage section on LICENSING](https://dyne.org/docs/cjit/manpage/#licensing).

 ## Where to I send my corrections to this documentation?

 You are welcome to [open an issue or a PR to the dyne/docs project](https://github.com/dyne/docs).